sydneyrd/sydneyrd/README.md

 # Sydney Dickson

-## I'm currently working on ...
-* Forever tinkering with my first capstone project from Nashville Software School

 ## About
 When I'm not parked in front of the computer coding there's a good chance I'm parked in front of the computer gaming.